 Ease of Handling

-Carabiners are strongest when the force exerted on them is along the axis of their spine (i.e. they haven't flipped sideways and cross loaded).
+Carabiners are strongest when the force exerted on them is along the axis of their spine (i.e., they haven't flipped sideways and cross-loaded).
 The top carabiner, which is clipped to a bolt or piece of gear, needs to be able to move freely in the draw's sling so as not to come unclipped from its protection point.
 The bottom carabiner needs to remain in one orientation so that the rope loads on the bottom scoop, and not cross loaded across the spine or the gate.
 In order to keep that bottom carabiner in one position, most slings have rubber keepers, either sewn into the sling or placed outside it.
 There are benefits to both.

 Ease of Grabbing

-You might not set off up your climb intending to grab a draw (or two), but sometimes it just happens, and rightly so.
+You might not set off up your climb intending to grab a draw (or two), but sometimes it happens, and rightly so.
 If you are pumped getting to your third clip, the clipping hold is sub-par, and you fall off mid-clip with a bunch of slack out, you could hit the deck if the route wasn't bolted properly.
 Better to grab it and make the clip safely rather than take a trip to the ER.
 Similarly, if you are moving fast on a Grade V in Yosemite and don't want to be benighted on the route or descent, the "French Free" technique (grabbing draws and gear to move fast through difficult sections) is a common practice.
 Grabbing your draws is also pretty standard in sport climbing when working a route at your limit.
 Here's our assessment of each unit's ease of grabbing.